un3481/ts-misc/README.md

 ### Iterate over objects with `SuperGuard`

-As shown before, the `is` Proxy allows you to combine multiple Type-Guards with the use of the `or` arttibute.
+As shown before, the `is` Proxy allows you to combine multiple Type-Guards with the use of the `or` attribute.

-There are also other ways of combining Type-Guards, on of them is the `of` attribute, which is available for Type-Guards ending in `array` or `object`.
+There are also other ways of combining Type-Guards, one of them is the `of` attribute, which is available for Type-Guards ending in `array` or `object`.

-The `or` attribute allows you to interate through an object and check if all properties have the Type specified.
+The `or` attribute allows you to iterate through an array and check if all properties have the Type specified.

 Let's see some examples: